d3vgru/tgs-dist/README.md

 	https://github.com/whirm/tgs-pc

 and adding the native Android UI and Java<->Python bindings.
-Also, the Python side became a magical unicorn.
+Also, the Python side was implemented as a service so a native Android UI could be employed.
+Probably.

 Currently, .egg files produced by setuptools are unsupported, so they need to be manually extracted in the same directory, ie private/lib/python2.7/site-packages -- mainly for m2crypto and netifaces.
 For m2crypto, the M2Crypto dir needs to be moved to site-packages or ssl_dispatcher error if you